-7.6.2 All rules herein may be appealed in accordance with the procedure stated in these Regulations except for those rules that the regulations specify may not be appealed.
+7.6.3 All rules herein may be appealed in accordance with the procedure stated in the AMA MotoAmerica Mini Cup Championship Final Regulations except for those rules that the regulations specify may not be appealed.
 The participants recognize the need for officials to make decisions that require judgment and the exercise of discretion, often instantaneously, with events as they are occurring.
 The exercise of judgment by the officials during an event with respect to any penalty or lack of penalty shall only be appealable in accordance with the regulations.
-By applying to participate in an AMA sanctioned event, and in consideration of receiving the numerous benefits available, each participant agrees that the final and binding decisions of the officials are non-litigable and shall not be appealable to any court or other tribunal other than the AMA.
-The participants to any protest or appeal further agree that the protest and appeal procedures provided for in these AMA Regulations are the exclusive remedy for the resolution of any disputes and renounce the right to, and shall not pursue, recourse to any arbitrator, court or other tribunal not provided for in these AMA Regulations.
+By applying to participate in an AMA sanctioned MotoAmerica event, and in consideration of receiving the numerous benefits available, each participant agrees that the final and binding decisions of the officials are non-litigable and shall not be appealable to any court or other tribunal other than the AMA.
+The participants to any protest or appeal further agree that the protest and appeal procedures provided for in the AMA MotoAmerica Mini Cup Championship Final Regulations are the exclusive remedy for the resolution of any disputes and renounce the right to, and shall not pursue, recourse to any arbitrator, court or other tribunal not provided for in the AMA MotoAmerica Mini Cup Championship Final Regulations.
 No court action of any kind may be taken by any participant.
 By reason of participation in an event, each participant waives any rights such participant may otherwise have to be a party to or take any action in court seeking legal or equitable relief against any decision, lack of decision or action of any kind by the officials or anyone acting on their behalf or the appeal panel.
 Each participant acknowledges that participation in an event by other participants is, in part, on reliance on this waiver.
 If a participant initiates or participates in litigation in violation of this rule, all participant privileges may thereupon be suspended and subject to disciplinary action deemed warranted by the AMA.

-7.6.3 Time limits for the lodging of an appeal
+7.6.4 Time limits for the lodging of an appeal